Charles Williams-Wynn (1775–1850): Political career

 In 1797 he was elected to parliament for the notorious rotten borough of Old Sarum, where he succeeded Richard Wellesley, 2nd Earl of Mornington.
 He resigned this seat in 1799, when he was elected for Montgomeryshire, which constituency he would represent for the next 51 years.

 During the French Revolutionary War Montgomeryshire had failed to raise a single unit of part-time unit Yeomanry Cavalry or Volunteer Infantry for home defence and internal security duties.
-After the shortlived Peace of Amiens broke down in 1803, Williams-Wynn overcame the apathy and the county rapidly two formed Troops of Yeomanry cavalry by August 1803.
+After the short-lived Peace of Amiens broke down in 1803, Williams-Wynn overcame the apathy and the county rapidly two formed Troops of Yeomanry cavalry by August 1803.
 Williams-Wynn took command as Major-Commandant By 2 November this had expanded into a large force, the Montgomeryshire Volunteer Legion.
 In contemporary terminology a 'Legion' was an all-arms force, and soon after its formation the Montgomeryshire unit comprised three troops of Yeomanry cavalry each 40 strong, and 20 Companies of Volunteer infantry, with Watkins-Wynn as Lieutenant-Colonel-Commandant and commander of the legion's cavalry.
 The Volunteer Infantry were replaced by the Local Militia in 1808, but the cavalry troops carried on as the Montgomeryshire Yeomanry.
 These were disbanded in 1828, but in view of the disturbances in north-east Wales Williams-Wynn applied to reform the regiment in 1831.
 It saw service in 1838–39 during the Chartist riots.
 Williams-Wynn finally retired from the command in 1844 at the age of 77.

 In 1806 he was appointed Under-Secretary of State for the Home Department in the Ministry of All the Talents led by his uncle Lord Grenville.
 He remained in this post until the government fell the following year.
 Williams-Wynn was an active member of parliament and considered an authority on the procedure of the House of Commons.
 This led him to be nominated for the post of Speaker of the House of Commons in 1817.
 However, he was defeated by Charles Manners-Sutton.
 During the late 1810s, Williams-Wynn was the leader of a group of MPs that tried to establish a third party in the House of Commons, acting on behalf of his cousin Lord Buckingham.
 However, the third party never materialised and the group instead joined the Tories.